gregoryhornyak/cityForgeHub/README.md

   1. Building the terrain of the city
   2. Adding districts and parks
+  3. Adding famous sites
-  3. Adding main roads
+  4. Adding main roads
-  4. Creating neighbourhoods
+  5. Creating neighbourhoods
-  5. Adding famous sites
+  6. Adding vehicles
+  7. Adding people

 ## The Editor